Maritime Books & DVDs

 -

 Frank Mays tells the story of the terrifying night the Carl D. Bradley sank on Lake Michigan.
-Only four men of a crew of 35 would make it to the life raft, but not all would survive the sinking of the Carl D. Bradley.
-In addition to Frank’s story, this book contains firsthand accounts from Captain Harold Muth and the crew from the USCG Cutter Sundew.
-In the Carl D. Bradley DVD, Frank Mays tells his story of that horrific night with such grim odds.
-Other content such as history of the Carl D. Bradley, the Bradley’s final resting place and Captain Harold Muth telling how the USCG Cutter Sundew managed rescue efforts in such a storm of storms.
+Only two men of a crew of 35 would survive the sinking of the Carl D. Bradley.
+In addition to Frank’s story, this book contains firsthand accounts from Captain Harold Muth and the crew from the USCGC Sundew.
+This is Frank's story…

 -